 Here is an image showing the head and shoulders pattern:

-The flag and pennant patterns are trend continuation signals, like the gap.
+The flag and pennant stock patterns are trend continuation signals, like the gap.
 They suggest that you should open positions in the direction of the current trend.
-They are some of the most frequent patterns.
-Both flags and pennants appear after a sharp movement up or down.
+They are some of the most frequent chart patterns.
+Both flags and pennants appear after a sharp move up or down.

 Now, let’s speak about their construction; the flag has two parts: the straight line, which is the flagpole, and the flag itself.
 The flagpole represents the sharp movement of the price, which is a short-time rally or price collapse.
 The flag is made of almost parallel lines.
 When the price breaks the flag line, you should start trading in the direction of the trend.